Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • Stages of development of hydronephrosis

-• Symptoms of the disease and methods of diagnosis
+• Symptoms of the disease and diagnostic methods

-Renal hydronephrosis is a rather unpleasant disease that prevents urine from flowing from the collecting system of the kidneys.
+Hydronephrosis of the kidneys is quite unpleasant disease, which prevents the removal of urine from the collecting system of the kidneys.
 This entails serious consequences, including disruption of the proper functioning of these organs.
-This disease covers all age categories of the population.
-It affects both the right and the left kidney.
+This disease affects all age categories of the population.
+Both the right and left kidneys are affected.

-In a newborn, such a disease is most often caused by congenital rather than acquired factors.
+In a newborn, this disease is most often caused by congenital rather than acquired factors.

 The main causes of pathology: